 - Head lice are contagious, so check and treat all the members at home to help prevent re infestation.

-In general, it is believed that children who have head lice should not go to school to prevent the spread.
-In fact, some schools have “no-nit” policies.
-However, prominent organizations, including the American Academy of Pediatrics (AAP), discourage such policies and advocate that no child should be excluded due to head lice (1).
+Children who have lice are advised to avoid going to school to prevent its spread.
+Moreover, certain schools have a “no-nit” policy to prohibit entry into school for a child who has nits in their hair.
+However, renowned organizations, like the American Academy of Pediatrics (AAP), are against such policies and highlight the fact that no child should not be kept devoid of schooling due to head lice (1).

 2. Parasites; Frequently Asked Questions; CDC